-Set up remote MCP StarterEnterpriseEnterprise +Beta
+Set up remote MCP

 Remote dbt MCP tools are dependent on available dbt Copilot credits.
 Note that the SQL and remote Fusion tools are in this category, even when they are used and proxied through the local dbt MCP server.
 Most MCP tools don't consume dbt Copilot credits.
-However, text_to_sql
+However, text_to_sql usage does count toward your dbt Copilot consumption.

 If you reach your dbt Copilot usage limit, all tools will be blocked until your Copilot credits reset.
 If you need help, please reach out to your account manager.

-- Ensure that you have AI Features turned on.
+- Ensure that you have AI features turned on.

-- Obtain the following information from dbt Platform:
+- Obtain the following information from dbt platform:

 - dbt Cloud host: Use this to form the full URL.
 For example, replace